etopian/koseven-kohana-eloquent/README.md

-# Koseven / Kohana Laravel Eloquent ORM
+# Koseven / Kohana Laravel Eloquent ORM Module

 A simple module which allows you to add Laravel ORM Eloquent to your Kohana / Koseven install with minimal effort.